iamdevnitesh/Single_GPU_Passthrough_Guide/README.md

     ```

-*
   * ### ** *lspci -k* This is very helpful when you like to know the name of the kernel module that will be handling the operations of a particular device.**

   *  ### If you see the ID 01:00.0 You can see nvidia driver and it is bing used as vfio-pci.
   *  ### Here,are some important IDs check if your devices have similar settings :<br>

             00:02.0 // Check if the kernel driver in use and kernel modules
             01:00.0 // are same for your device IDs
             01:00.1
             01:00.2
             01:00.3

-*
+* ### Step 3.3 : Checking IOMMU Groups

   * ### Now, we'll ensure that if IOMMU Groups are valid, In short we'll see what are all the devices we can use in our virtual machine**

-### Step 11: Copy the command given below and paste it in terminal
+  * ### Copy the command given below and paste it in terminal
 	    #!/bin/bash
 	    shopt -s nullglob
 	    for g in `find /sys/kernel/iommu_groups/* -maxdepth 0 -type d | sort -V`; do
     	    echo "IOMMU Group ${g##*/}:"
     		for d in $g/devices/*; do
         		echo -e "\t$(lspci -nns ${d##*/})"
     		done;
 	    done;

 My output: